-Our outstanding restricted stock units ("RSUs"), include time-based RSUs, which vest over differing periods ranging froml 2 months up to 36 months from the RSU grant date, as well as performance-based RSUs, which vest upon achieving targets relating to EBITDA growth, and/or stock price levels.
+Our outstanding restricted stock units ("RSUs"), include time-based RSUs, which vest over differing periods ranging from12 months up to 36 months from the RSU grant date, as well as performance-based RSUs, which vest upon achieving targets relating to EBITDA growth, and/or stock price levels.
 RSUs granted to members of the Board of Directors contain a restriction period in which the shares are not issued until two years after vesting.
-At December 31, 2023 and 2022, there were 100,000 and 94,000 vested RSUs, respectively, granted to members of the Board of Directors that had a restriction period.
+At December 31, 2024 and 2023, there were 110,000 and 100,000 vested RSUs, respectively, granted to members of the Board of Directors that had a restriction period.

-Restricted stock unit activity for the years ended December 31, 2023 and 2022 is as follows: (hare amounts in thousands, except per share information):
+Restricted stock unit activity for the years ended December 31, 2024 and 2023 is as follows: (hare amounts in thousands, except per share information):

-Number of Shares Grant Weighted-Average Grant Date Fair Value
+Number of Shares Gran hted-Average t Date Value

-Units outstanding at January 1, 2022 830 \$ 9.46
+Units outstanding at January 1, 2023 1,091 \$ 10.76

-Granted 881 10.30

-Issued (331) 7.56

-Forfeited (289) 9.27

-Units outstanding at December 31, 2022 1,091 10.76

 Granted 548 10.91

 Issued (234) 5.00

 Forfeited (63) 10.12

-Units outstanding at December 31, 2023 1,342 \$ 11.21
+Units outstanding at December 31, 2023 1,342 11.21

+Granted 393 17.07

+Issued (223) 11.92

+Forfeited (264) 14.22

+Units outstanding at December 31, 2024 1,248 \$ 12.29

+During the year ended December 31, 2024, we granted 393,000 RSUs of common stock under the 2012 Incentive Plan to our board, executive officers and other employees, which are composed of both time-based RSUs and adjusted EBITDA performance-based RSUs.
+The time-based RSUs were granted with a weighted-average grant date fair value \$16.94 per share and vest in 12 monthly installments over a one-year period from the grant date or in annual installments over a three-year period from the grant date.
+The adjusted EBITDA performance-based RSUs were issued with a weighted-average grant date fair value of \$17.25 per share and vest upon achieving adjusted EBITDA targets and maintaining those targets over a four-quarter period from the grant date.

 During the year ended December 31, 2023, we granted 548,000 RSUs of common stock under the 2012 Incentive Plan to our board, executive officers and other employees, which are composed of both time-based RSUs and adjusted EBITDA performance-based RSUs.
-The time-based RSUs were granted with a weighted-average grant date fair value \$10.91 per share and vest in 12 monthly installments over a one year period from the grant date or in annual installments overthree year period from the grant date.
+The time-based RSUs were granted with a weighted-average grant date fair value of \$10.91 per share and vest in 12 monthly installments over a one-year period from the grant date or in annual installments over a three-year period from the grant date.
 The adjusted EBITDA performance-based RSUs were issued with a weighted-average grant date fair value of \$10.74 per share and vest upon achieving adjusted EBITDA targets and maintaining those targets over a four-quarter period from the grant date.

-During the year ended December 31, 2022, we granted 881,000 RSUs of common stock under the 2012 Incentive Plan to our board, executive officers and other employees, which are composed of both time-based RSUs and share-price performance-based RSUs.
-The time-based RSUs were granted with a weighted-average grant date fair value of \$10.76 per share and vest in 12 monthly installments over a one year period from the grant date or in annual installments over a three year period from the grant date.
-The share-price performance-based RSUs were granted with a weighted-average grant date fair value of \$6.01 per share and vest upon achieving share-price targets over a three year period from the grant date.

-Except for share-price performance-based RSUs, RSUs are valued at the market value on the date of grant, which is the grant date share price discounted for expected dividend payments during the vesting period.
+Time-based RSUs are valued at the market value on the date of grant, which is the grant date share price discounted for expected dividend payments during the vesting period.
 For RSUs with post-vesting restrictions, a Finnerty Model was utilized to calculate a valuation discount from the market value of common shares reflecting the restriction embedded in the RSUs preventing the sale of the underlying shares over a certain period of time.
-Using assumptions previously determined for the application of the option pricing model at the valuation date, the Finnerty Model discount for lack of marketability is 11.9 percent for a common share.
+Using assumptions previously determined for the application of the option pricing model at the valuation date, the Finnerty Model discount for lack of marketability is 11.1 percent for a common share.